the Operations Framework

 The simplest and most effective way I’ve found to do this is to implement a framework that helps you instill a continuous improvement mindset throughout your organization.
-You can find several different frameworks to choose from, but I default to P.E.R.R.R.:
+You can find several different frameworks to choose from, but I default to our Foundations Framework or P.E.R.R.R.:

 - Plan – A documented plan that addresses what we are trying to accomplish.
 Why it’s important and what impact it will have.